UX Research & Strategy, Interaction & Conversation Design

 Our Research Phase consisted of five teams:

 Content Audit and Inventory

 Interviews gave us insights into our users' pain points and the most common tasks they seek to complete on the site.
-These tasks will be used during tree testing to assess our information architecture.
+These tasks were collected for the purpose of tree testing to assess our information architecture.

 We interviewed students, faculty, staff, and industry professionals